 In incidents involving a drowning death, the victim’s family may file a wrongful death claim.
 A wrongful death lawsuit may claim compensation for:

 - Funeral and burial expenses

 - Income that the deceased would have earned, had they not passed away.

 - Loss of support and companionship

-The lawyer team at The Dominguez Firm are experienced in handling swimming pool drowning cases and can advise you of your best options for pursuing legal compensation.
+The legal team at The Dominguez Firm is experienced in handling swimming pool drowning cases and can advise you of your best options for pursuing legal compensation.